-In most cases, there is no specific treatment for ear and head noises.
+In most cases, there is no specific tinnitus treatment in Singapore for ear and head noises.
 If your ENT doctor finds a specific cause of your tinnitus, he/she may be able to eliminate the noise.
 X-rays, hearing tests, balance tests, and blood tests may be required.
 Medications may help.

 The following list of do’s and don’ts can help lessen the severity of tinnitus.

 - Avoid exposure to loud sounds and noises